 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

-Marc Freedman is executive director of labor law policy at the U.S. Chamber of Commerce.
+Marc Freedman is vice president of employment policy at the U.S. Chamber of Commerce.
 He is responsible for developing and advocating the Chamber’s response to OSHA matters, the Employee Free Choice Act, the Family and Medical Leave Act and mandated leave issues, and other labor and workplace issues.

 Before joining the Chamber in October 2004, Freedman was the regulatory counsel for the Senate Small Business Committee under the chairmanships of Sens.
 Kit Bond (R-MO) and Olympia Snowe (R-ME).
 He focused on ensuring that agencies properly take into account the impact of their regulations on small businesses under the Regulatory Flexibility Act and the Small Business Regulatory Enforcement Fairness Act.
 He was also deeply involved in the battle over the Clinton OSHA ergonomics regulation and the effort to pass legislation creating nationally structured health plans to help small businesses obtain better options for health insurance.